 We've all heard that the most important meal of the day is breakfast.
 There truly is no better way to begin your day in Spokane than with a meal that will fuel your day's adventures.
-Curb your appetite with a classic or eclectic morning meal that we're confident will leave a tasty impression of the Spokane region.
+Curb your appetite with a classic or eclectic morning meal that will leave a tasty impression of the Spokane region.
 We asked Spokanites to share with us their favorite breakfast and brunch spots around their hometown.
-Below I've put together the six best spots for brunch Spokane has to offer!
+Below I've put together the seven best spots for brunch Spokane has to offer!

 By far, Chaps is a local favorite when it comes to breakfast and brunch.
 The cafe and bakery sit on the edge of town just off Highway 195.
 Chaps is known for its Americana comfort food and exceptional dining experience.
 The 4,000 square foot, 1912 renovated farmhouse provides vintage chic vibes with various antique finds throughout the restaurant.
 To say Chaps has character is an understatement.
 Beyond the dining experience from the restaurant itself, the pastries and food will have your mouth watering.
 Their blueberry muffin french toast is just as decadent as it sounds, and you won’t regret a single bite of it.
 If a more classic breakfast option suits your fancy, the Chaps scramble will leave your belly more than satisfied.
 At Chaps you can expect to eat fresh and yummy food, drink strong coffee, and surround yourself with the locals.